bhardwaj01/cdk-examples/demo/README.md

 which presents you with a very simple web page for sending messages.

 The message events are sent to the Flume agent over IPC, and the agent writes the events to the HDFS file sink.
-(Even though it is called the HDFS sink, it can actually write to any Hadoop filesystem, including the local filesystem.)

 Rather than creating lots of events manually, it's easier to simulate two users using a script as follows: